 In the previous articles you will have created a few different groups that can be used to send messages to, or to make any final charges.

-Firstly, there is the "Overseas Trip Deposit Paid" Group.
+Firstly, there is the "Overseas Trip-Deposit Payment" Group.
 This group is handy for sending communications to all the participants in the Week without Walls or residential trip programme.
 For instance, letting parents know about a school meeting ahead of departure.

 Secondly, you can send communications to each individual trip group, perhaps informing students what to pack for the trip, or any details relevant to their itinerary.